markjprice/cs13net9/docs/errata/improvements.md

 }
 ```

-In the next edition, I will also show more modern syntax using collection expressions and point the reader to *Chapter 8* where those are discussed.
+In the next edition, I will also show more modern syntax using collection expressions and point the reader to *Chapter 8* [Page 465 - Initializing collections using collection expressions](#page-465---initializing-collections-using-collection-expressions) where those are discussed.
 ```cs
 // C# 12 and later can use collection expressions that use square brackets. string[][] jagged = // An array of string arrays.